Pentium Pro: Packaging

 The Pentium Pro (up to 512 KB cache) is packaged in a ceramic multi-chip module (MCM).
+The MCM has 387 pins, of which approximately half are arranged in a pin grid array (PGA) and half in an interstitial pin grid array (IPGA).
+The packaging was designed for Socket 8.
 The MCM contains two underside cavities in which the microprocessor die and its companion cache die reside.
 The dies are bonded to a heat slug, whose exposed top helps the heat from the dies to be transferred more directly to cooling apparatus such as a heat sink.
 The dies are connected to the package using conventional wire bonding.
 The cavities are capped with a ceramic plate.
 The Pentium Pro with 1 MB of cache uses a plastic MCM.
 Instead of two cavities, there is only one, in which the three dies reside, bonded to the package instead of a heat slug.
 The cavities are filled in with epoxy.

-The MCM has 387 pins, of which approximately half are arranged in a pin grid array (PGA) and half in an interstitial pin grid array (IPGA).
-The packaging was designed for Socket 8.